 - A greenhouse experiment where Q. rubra seedlings were inoculated with field soils collected from sites with contrasting fire histories and exposed to contrasting watering treatments.
 We will compare the colonization by arbuscular v. ectomycorrhizal fungi across treatments and relate this back to seedling performance.

-I am a student of Professor Jen Fraterrigo at the University of Illinois Urbana-Champaign.
+I am currently a postdoc in Hall Cushman’s lab at the University of Nevada, Reno.
 For more information about my research and teaching experience, please check out my CV, ResearchGate and/or Google Scholar Profile.